 Our team defers to the USDA definition of a farm - a place that sold, or would have sold, at least $1000 worth of agricultural products.
 We recognize the great variability in size and scope of agricultural operations, and the complexity of identifying very small farms.
 The collection and inclusion of reports will often involve group discussion, leaning on external partners and Steering Committee members.
 However, please note that we do not currently have the capacity to investigate every case and provide follow-up or detailed explanations of the circumstances for all cases.
 We always welcome and encourage the input and feedback from any of the system's users.
 If you find an error or any data that needs updating, please connect with us.

-Funding support was provided through the National Farm Medicine Center, the Marshfield Clinic Research Institute, the Agricultural Safety and Health Council of America (ASHCA), the Dean Emanuel Endowment, and the National Children’s Center for Rural and Agricultural Health and Safety via the National Institute for Occupational Safety and Health (NIOSH; grant number 5U54 OH009568).
+Funding support was provided through the National Farm Medicine Center's donor support via the Auction of Champions annual fundraiser event, the Marshfield Clinic Research Institute, the Agricultural Safety and Health Council of America (ASHCA), the Dean Emanuel Endowment, and the National Children’s Center for Rural and Agricultural Health and Safety via the National Institute for Occupational Safety and Health (NIOSH; grant number 5U54 OH009568).